-Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

 - Keep this leaflet.
-You may want to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
+You may need to read it again. - If you have any further questions ask your doctor or pharmacist. - This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours. - If you get any side effects talk to your doctor or pharmacist.
+It may harm them even if their signs of illness are the same as yours. - If you get any side effects affects talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-See section 4
+See section 4.

-What is in this leaflet
+What is in this leaflet:

-- 1. What Catafast is and what it is used for - 2.
-What you need to know before you take Catafast - 3.
-How to take Catafast - 4.
-Possible side effects - 5.
-How to store Catafast - 6.
-Contents of the pack and other information
+- 1 What Catatflam Tablets are and what they are used for - 2 What you need to know before you take Cataflam Tablets - 3 How to take Cataflam Tablets - 4 Possible side effects - 5 How to store Cataflam Tablets - 6 Contents of the pack and other information

-1 What Catafast is and what it is used for
+1 What Cataflam Tablets are and what they are used for

-Diclofenac potassium, the active ingredient in Catafast, is one of a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
-NSAIDs reduce pain and inflammation.
+Diclofenac potassium, the active ingredient in Cataflam Tablets, is one of a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
+NSAIDs reduce pain and inflammation by blocking synthesis of the molecules (prostaglandins).